AdobeDocs/campaign-standard.en/help/administration/using/local-tracking.md

 ## About local tracking {#about-local-tracking}

 In this page, learn how to ensure that local notification tracking has been implemented correctly.
-Note that this implies that Local Notification has already been configured.
+Note that this implies that local notification has already been configured.

 Local notification tracking can be split into three types:

-* **Local Impressions** - When a local notification has been delivered to the device and is sitting on the notification center, but has not been touched at all.
+* **Local impressions** - When a local notification has been delivered to the device and is sitting on the notification center, but has not been touched at all.
 In most cases, impressions number should be similar if not the same as the delivered number.
 It ensures that the device did get the message and relays that information back to the server.

-* **Local Click** - When a local notification has been delivered to the device and the user has clicked on the device.
-The user either wanted to view the notification (which will in turn move to Local Open tracking) OR to dismiss the notification.
+* **Local click** - When a local notification has been delivered to the device and the user has clicked on the device.
+The user either wanted to view the notification (which will in turn move to local open tracking) or to dismiss the notification.

-* **Local Open** - When a local notification has been delivered to the device and the user has clicked on the notification causing the application the open.
-This is similar to the Local Click except a Local Open will not be triggered if the notification was dismissed.
+* **Local open** - When a local notification has been delivered to the device and the user has clicked on the notification causing the application the open.
+This is similar to the local click except a local open will not be triggered if the notification was dismissed.

 To implement tracking for Adobe Campaign Standard, the mobile application needs to include Mobile SDK in the application.
 These SDKs are available in [!DNL Adobe Mobile Services].